Efficient Admin (aka Michelle) loves hiking in the mountains and good food. She works as a Project Assistant for an engineering firm.

 Getting the film out of the camera and putting in a fresh roll of film was always so much drama.
 You had to hook and roll it just right for it to work.
 Once I thought I had the film in there correctly and took many photos of a relative’s wedding only to find out none of photos came out at all because the film was put in wrong.

 TODAY: No more of that!
 Today we have digital cameras that can point and click without the flash bulbs.
 The flash mechanism is built right in and all you do is pick which function you want.
-Also love the digital storage chips you can buy where you can take up to 8 gigs if not more of photos without stopping.
+Also love the digital storage chips you can buy that have up to 126 gigs of storage for your photos without stopping.
 No more negative film to deal with: you can print as many jpeg files as you want on your color printer using special photo paper.
 You don’t need to spend money on batteries to keep them running – you just plug them into the wall for a full recharge!
 No more driving to the store and paying them to develop your photos.
 You can download them yourself as soon as you get home – at no charge!!
 Yeah baby I’d say digital cameras ROCK!

 I remember the days when you had to backup your files and programs on these thingy-things called “diskettes”.
 More precisely they were referred to as the 3-1/2 inch diskettes.
 They did not hold more than 120 MB of information so if you needed to back up a C:\ drive you could be looking at 10-20 diskettes depending on your digital storage needs.